 It’s no great secret that compared to many other breeds of domestic cat, Bengal cats really like water.
+This is something that often takes first time Bengal owners by surprise, as we tend to think of cats not liking water.

 One thing you may have noticed your Bengal doing is pawing/clawing at water.